intelligent-machine-learning/dlrover/docs/design/unified-architecture.md

 ## Background

-As machine learning workloads become increasingly complex, there is a growing need to support hybrid training paradigms that combine elastic training with other processing strategies.
+As machine learning workloads become increasingly complex, there is a growing need to support unified training paradigms that combine elastic training with other processing strategies.
 Traditional elastic training frameworks are optimized for scaling model training dynamically, but often lack the flexibility to integrate with heterogeneous tasks such as data preprocessing, reinforcement learning environments, or custom compute-intensive operations.

-Hybrid training addresses these challenges by enabling the orchestration of diverse workloads within a unified framework.
+Unified training addresses these challenges by enabling the orchestration of diverse workloads within a unified framework.
 This approach allows for seamless coordination between elastic model training and auxiliary tasks, such as large-scale data transformation, environment simulation, or multi-stage pipelines.
-By managing the lifecycle and resource allocation for both elastic and non-elastic components, hybrid training frameworks can maximize resource utilization, improve throughput, and simplify the development of complex machine learning systems.
+By managing the lifecycle and resource allocation for both elastic and non-elastic components, unified training frameworks can maximize resource utilization, improve throughput, and simplify the development of complex machine learning systems.

 Typical scenarios include: